khzhang2/khzhang2.github.io/_pages/publications.md

 - Real-time Queue Length Estimation at an Isolated Signalized Intersection Using Kalmen Filter
 - Optimizing the Trajectrary of Connected and Autonomous Vehicles for Eco-driving (Using VISSIM-COM)
 - Investigating Crowd Dynamics (Pedestrian Simulation) for Emergency Evacuation

-## Some codes
-### Food delivery simulator
-- Agent-based simulation with further possibility of secondary development
-- Demo based on Hong Kong island (a topological network) and Singapore (real-world geometric road network)
-- Introduction and more details [https://khzhang2.github.io/project/FD_simulator/](https://khzhang2.github.io/project/FD_simulator/)

-### Simulate VRP
-- A tool that you can play with on [https://khzhang2.github.io/_pages/simulateVRP.html](https://khzhang2.github.io/_pages/simulateVRP.html).